-The Dry Skin Care Routine Anyone Can Stick To
+The Ultimate Dry Skin Care Routine That Will Transform Your Complexion

 What Are the Best Moisturizers for Dry Skin?

 Not all moisturizers are created equal.
 Wainwright advises patients with dry skin to use moisturizing products that contain ceramides.
 Ceramides are a type of lipid or fat found naturally in the skin, and they play a vital role in forming the skin's protective barrier.
-Exposure to drying elements like low humidity and high wind can deplete the skin of its ceramides and lead to more dryness.
-To replenish the skin's natural moisture barrier, pick a drugstore-friendly salve with ceramides (try CeraVe Daily Moisturizing Lotion, $10.49) or a heavier cream (try Aveeno Skin Relief Moisture Repair Cream ($8, Ulta) if you want a heavier cream.
+Exposure to drying elements such as low humidity and high wind can deplete the skin of its ceramides and lead to more dryness.
+To replenish the skin's natural moisture barrier, pick a drugstore-friendly salve with ceramides like CeraVe Daily Moisturizing Lotion ($12, Target) or Aveeno Skin Relief Moisture Repair Cream ($8, Ulta) if you want a heavier cream.

 Another often-overlooked factor is commitment.
 If you discontinue use because the moisturizer's fragrance or consistency is off-putting, your skin won't reap its benefits.

 Natural skincare lovers often boast of the benefits of grapeseed oil and rosehip oil for dry skin and hair.
-"I do often recommend oils for patients who want a natural skin care approach and do not want to be exposed to preservatives that can be included in over-the-counter products," Wainwright says.
-While these nourishing beauty oils can effectively remedy some dry skincare concerns, Wainwright says the natural oils may not be powerful enough to treat extremely dry skin.
+"I do often recommend oils for patients who want a natural skincare approach and do not want to be exposed to preservatives that can be included in over-the-counter products," Wainwright says.
+Although these nourishing beauty oils can effectively remedy some dry skincare concerns, Wainwright says the natural oils may not be powerful enough to treat extremely dry skin.

-Applying a heavier night cream before bed allows skin to lock in moisture and repair itself as you sleep.
+Applying a heavier night cream before bed allows the skin to lock in moisture and repair itself as you sleep.
 Thicker, dermatologist-approved night creams can be found online or at your local drugstore.
-Wainwright suggests a noncomedogenic petroleum jelly (try Vaseline, $4.49), or a protective cream (try Aquaphor Healing Ointment, $14.26).
+Wainwright suggests a non-comedogenic petroleum jelly ($4, Walmart), or a protective cream such as Aquaphor Healing Ointment ($4, Walgreens).

 What Is the Correct Order to Apply Skin Care?